This article contains affiliate links. Learn more in our affiliate disclosure.

 There’s a beachfront bar and restaurant where you can grab food and drinks while enjoying the view.
 Sunbeds and umbrellas are available for rent, making it easy to chill comfortably.

-Best time to visit Koh Phangan
+Best Hotels in Koh Phangan